magical/rootbeer/README.md

 * The input file must contain only a single level
 * Your tiles should be in the upper left corner of the level
     * Walls are implied at the edges of the level
-        * But note that RBG's level size is much smaller than 32x32
+        * But note that RBG's level size does not cover the whole 32x32 area in a CCL
         * The default size is 10×8 (10 columns, 8 rows), though this is somewhat configurable (see **Changing the level size**)
     * Walls are not necessary along the left and top sides of the level.
 You can add them anyway but they diminish the usable area.
-    * Walls *may* not be necessary along the bottom and right sides of the level if your level is right at RBG's level size limit, but you might want to add them anyway in case RBG is using a larger level size than you thought.
-It can't hurt.
+    * Walls *may* not be necessary along the bottom and right sides of the level if your level is right at RBG's level size limit, but you might want to add them anyway in case RBG is configured with a larger level size than you thought.
     * Any tiles outside of the upper left corner are ignored
 * Valid tiles are: floor, wall, player, teleport.
     * player isn't required; if there is no player, a starting point will be chosen automatically.
     * teleport defines the goal point, where all the blocks have to go.
-It can be anywhere in the level, but is usually somewhere off to the side.
-It does have to be within RBG's level area.
+It can be anywhere in the level area, but is usually somewhere off to the side.
+      Multiple goals are not supported.
     * invalid/unknown tiles are ignored
 * Other tiles (see **Other tiles** section)
     * water - treated as turtles in the `turtles` branch